underscoretype/fontsampler-js/README.md

 # Fontsampler.js

-A configurable standalone webfont type tester for displaying and manipulating sample text.
+A configurable standalone webfont type tester for displaying and manipulating sample text in the browser.

 ## TODO